SAP-samples/btp-hyperscaler-extension/README.md

     ```

-## Expose the deployed application using load balancer
+## Run the deployed application using load balancer

 1. Kubernetes provides a convenient way to expose applications.
 With **--type=LoadBalancer** you request to provision a public IP address.
 It will also automatically assign a cluster-IP and a Node Port in the current setup of the cluster.